SKIING ON TOP OF A GLACIER AT 3K METERS

 Back in black, Olden slope

-And now we move on to more advanced terrain and probably, and definitely for us, the most impressive part of the Glacier 3000 ski domain.
+And now we move on to the most, at least for me, impressive part of the Glacier 3000 ski domain.
 This the section with the epic black run called Olden.
 If you feel comfortable with black runs then you should not miss this one.
 With an altitude difference of 800 meters and 3,5-4 km of length, this run will really impress you.

 With the impressive steep rocks of the Sanetschhorn peak (2924 meters), feel free to ski all of its variations as there are at least 4 different ways to go through Olden slope until the Oldenalp chairlift lift at 1850 meters.